Lumholtz Tree Kangaroo

 About FNQ Nature Tours:

 After ten years of guiding nature and wildlife safaris in Northern Australia, James Boettcher established FNQ Nature Tours in 2015, with a firm belief that tourism is the key to the protection and conservation of this World Heritage area.
 The company offers tours designed for nature minded travellers desiring a personal, educational and interactive guided experience, whilst sharing the necessity of protecting the natural wonders and biodiversities of this world famous region.

-Price per person travelling with four passengers, including touring & meals.
+Group Price (1-4 passengers), including touring & meals.
 Pricing is subject to availability and all prices, itineraries and routings are subject to change without notice.
 Currency fluctuations may affect prices as quotes based on AUD.
-Prices are current at time of posting (9/9/2019) and may differ when you book your travel.
+Prices are current at time of posting (1/4/2021) and may differ when you book your travel.
 Please contact us for our current pricing and itinerary details**

 Departing early morning from Cairns, guests will travel up to the highlands of the Atherton Tablelands, to experience beautiful panoramic vistas across sections of this World Heritage Listed ecosystem.
 Upon arrival to the Danbulla State Forest, travellers will reach the famous Cathedral Fig Tree, a gigantic 500-year-old strangler tree measuring 50 metres high, with a trunk circumference of 39 metres.

 Led by your expert guide, this is a prime area to spot the regions abundant songbirds, including the Red-backed Fairy-wren, Golden Bowerbird, Pale-yellow Robin, Grey-headed Robin, McLeays Honeyeater, Bridled Honeyeater, Blue-faced Honeyeater, Spectacled Monarch, Pied Monarch and Australia’s very own bird of paradise, the Victoria’s Riflebird.